scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 info simply returns the release version number.
 The info data that is found is then stored in the description file for later use.

-The checkout (or sometimes clone) opperation is in effect the inverse opperation to info.
-This opperation takes a point in history, as described by the data garnered from info, and makes a temporary copy of the whole repository at this point.
+The checkout (or sometimes clone) operation is in effect the inverse operation to info.
+This operation takes a point in history, as described by the data garnered from info, and makes a temporary copy of the whole repository at this point.
 Thus no matter what evolution the code has undergone since the description file was written, this rolls back the source to its previous incarnation.
-For centralized version control this opperation copies the existing tree, reverts it to an clean version of HEAD, and performs a reverse merge on all commits from HEAD to the historical target.
+For centralized version control this operation copies the existing tree, reverts it to an clean version of HEAD, and performs a reverse merge on all commits from HEAD to the historical target.
 For distributed systems this clones the current repository, checkouts or updates to the historical position, and does a hard reset to clean extraneous files.
 The release system is easiest in that checkout simply copies over the clean subdirectory.
-This opperation is performed for the setup, build, and run commands at reproduce time.
+This operation is performed for the setup, build, and run commands at reproduce time.

-The diff opperation may seem less than fundemental to version control.
+The diff operation may seem less than fundamental to version control.
 Here however, diff is used to capture local modifications to the working trees of the source and project directories.
 This diffing is in place as a fail-safe against uncommitted changes.
 For centralized and distributed systems, diffing is performed through the selfsame command name.
 In the release system (where committing is impossible), diffing takes on the heavy lifting not provided by a more advanced system.
-Here it is performed by using the posix ``diff`` tool with the recurssive switch between the ``FLASH_SRC_DIR`` and the clean copy.
-The diff opperation is executed when the commands are originally run.
-The resultant diff string is stored in the description file, along with the coorresponding info.
+Here it is performed by using the posix ``diff`` tool with the recursive switch between the ``FLASH_SRC_DIR`` and the clean copy.
+The diff operation is executed when the commands are originally run.
+The resultant diff string is stored in the description file, along with the corresponding info.

-The inverse opperation to diff, therefore, is patch.
-This is used at reproduce time after checkout to restore the working trees of the tempororary repositories to the same state they were in at the setup, build, and run commands original execution.
+The inverse operation to diff, therefore, is patch.
+This is used at reproduce time after checkout to restore the working trees of the temporary repositories to the same state they were in at the setup, build, and run commands original execution.
-While each source control management system has its own pathcing mechanism, the output of diff always returns a string which is compatible with the posix ``patch`` utility.
+While each source control management system has its own patching mechanism, the output of diff always returns a string which is compatible with the posix ``patch`` utility.
 Therefore, for all systems (including release), the ``patch`` program is used.

-The above illustrates how version control abstraction may be used to define a set of meta-opperations which capture all versioning information provided.
+The above illustrates how version control abstraction may be used to define a set of meta-operations which capture all versioning information provided.
 This even included the case where no formal version control system is used.
 It also covers the case of the \`forgetful' user who may not have committed every relevant local change to the repository prior to running a simulation.
 What is more